Trilobite: Evolutionary trends

 Principal evolutionary trends from primitive morphologies, such as exemplified by Eoredlichia, include the origin of new types of eyes, improvement of enrollment and articulation mechanisms, increased size of pygidium (micropygy to isopygy), and development of extreme spinosity in certain groups.
 Changes also included narrowing of the thorax and increasing or decreasing numbers of thoracic segments.
 Specific changes to the cephalon are also noted; variable glabella size and shape, position of eyes and facial sutures, and hypostome specialization.
 Several morphologies appeared independently within different major taxa (e.g. eye reduction or miniaturization).

 Effacement, the loss of surface detail in the cephalon, pygidium, or the thoracic furrows, is also a common evolutionary trend.
 Notable examples of this were the orders Agnostida and Asaphida, and the suborder Illaenina of the Corynexochida.
 Effacement is believed to be an indication of either a burrowing lifestyle or a pelagic one.
 Effacement poses a problem for taxonomists since the loss of details (particularly of the glabella) can make the determination of phylogenetic relationships difficult.

 Cambrian

-Although it has historically been suggested that trilobites originated during the Precambrian this no longer supported, and it thought that trilobites originated shortly before they appeared in the fossil record.
+Although it has historically been suggested that trilobites originated during the Precambrian this is no longer supported, and it is thought that trilobites originated shortly before they appeared in the fossil record.
 Very shortly after trilobite fossils appeared in the lower Cambrian, they rapidly diversified into the major orders that typified the Cambrian—Redlichiida, Ptychopariida, Agnostida, and Corynexochida.
 The first major crisis in the trilobite fossil record occurred in the Middle Cambrian; surviving orders developed isopygius or macropygius bodies and developed thicker cuticles, allowing better defense against predators (see Thorax below).
+The Late Cambrian marks the beginning of the apex of trilobite diversity.
 The end-Cambrian mass extinction event marked a major change in trilobite fauna; almost all Redlichiida (including the Olenelloidea) and most Late Cambrian stocks became extinct.
 A continuing decrease in Laurentian continental shelf area is recorded at the same time as the extinctions, suggesting major environmental upheaval.

 Notable trilobite genera appearing in the Cambrian include: